 Anyone associated with Norwegian genealogy quickly becomes immersed in the patchwork of surnames that are common to early and even modern Norway.
 To my understanding naming practices in Norway have changed several times and even today are in a state of flux.
 By tradition sons and daughters became named for their father, a system called patronyms.
 The common example that we all learn in grade school history is that Leif Eriksen was the son of Eric the Red.
 A son Bjorn of Lars would become Bjorn Larsen, a daughter Oline would become Oline Larsdatter.
 Sometimes a third name was attached, often derived from the name of place or farm where they lived or based on something they lived near like a lake, a woods or a hill.
 Norwegians didn't look on this third name as a surname but rather as a means of identifying themselves from others with the same patronym.
 A move could mean a name change, but sometimes not.
+Eggge is basically a farm name.
+Olaus was born at Eggeskogen tenant farm near Steinkjer.
+When he moved to Trondheim as a young man, he assumed the name Egge.
 I was told that the name Egge is a word for hill and there are hundreds of ways to say hill in Norway.
 Now I have found that rather it means ridge or edge, and certainly Norway has lots of ridges and therefore a few Egges too.
+There was several Egge Farms in Norway, I know of one near Oslo and one near Steinkjer.
 Sometimes daughters would retain the last name of their mother instead of the father and thus have a different "surname" from their brothers.
 Wives would often keep their "maiden names".
 As an example I find that one line of my ancestors goes like this: Lars Nilsen Rade (the son of Nils) had a son Hans Larsen (b 1664) who had a son Lars Hansen Stenkjaer (b 1724), who had a son Ole Larsen Stenkjaer (b 1755) who married Ingelborg Sakariasdatter Stigum (b 1771).
-They had a daughter Ingeborg Olava Olsdatter Osteras (b1805). (this is not her married name, but rather Osteras was where the family lived.)
-Olava married Peder Jacobsen Wibe (b 1812) had Oline Pedersdatter "Lina" Wibe (b1840) who married Olaus Andreassen Egge (b 1841) and had my grandfather Gustav Adolph Olaussen Egge (b 1883).
+They had a daughter Ingeborg Olava Olsdatter Osteras (b 1805). (this is not her married name, but rather Osteras was where the family lived.)
+Olava married Peder Jacobsen Wibe (b 1812) had Oline Pedersdatter "Lina" Wibe (b1840) who married Olaus Andreassen Eggeplass (b 1841) who know called himself Egge.
+They had my grandfather Gustav Adolph Olaussen Egge (b 1883).
 A clearer explanation of this can be found under the topic Names at the URL: Velkommen to Norway Genealogy.
 Another attempt at explaining the mess can be found at Norwegian Naming Practices.
 In all likelihood after reading either or both you will still be confused, a common Norwegian trait, but at least your confusion will be based on knowledge that is confusing rather than just common ignorance.
 Of course if you are Norwegian like me you won't mind being confused at all.

 Many Norwegian names are from farms where the rural population lived.
 One such name in my ancestry is Osteras.
 There was a Wibe farm, however my great, great grandfather, Peder Jacobsen Wibe did not live there.
 He was born on the Kjørås farm.
 This is the story as related to me by my 3rd cousin, Arnstein Hjelde, in Norway: "According to the family tradition, Peder was doing his military service in the cavalry.
 At that time, not only the men were drafted, but the horses too.
 He was an officer, a second lieutenant.
 And while he did his service at a camp called Rinnleiret (located between Levanger and Verdal, about 20 miles south of Steinkjer), he had a horse belonging to two sisters at the Wibe farm.
 Further more, it was common that the soldiers were called by the origin of the horse they had, so while doing his service, Peder was referred to as "Wibe".
 Obviously he liked the name, after leaving the army, he still continued to call himself Wibe.
 Thus, there are no family relations between "our" Wibe and the Wibe family living at the Wibe farm.
 So as you see, this branch of the Wibe family is really named after a horse!".